mariadelavilla93-jpg/ConsumerComplaintCFPB/README.md

 - The complaint narrative.
 - The nine allowed product categories.
 - A short definition of each category.
-- One or more labelled examples.
+- One or more labelled examples (One-shot).
 - A required structured output.

 This alternative would provide flexibility when categories change and could potentially be used as a second-stage classifier for uncertain complaints.